Caitlyn runs a custom, printable stationery business and enjoys writing about party plannings, crafts, and recipes.

 - Total burn time and rate of consumtion (ROC)/hr.

-- Condition of container after burning (soot, wax hangup, etc.)
+- Condition of the container after burning (soot, wax hangup, etc.)

 - one photo before lighting candle